karimrhoualem/BigData-Lab/lab2-spark/README.md

 ```

 ## Assignment 1
+  ** THE DASK QUESTION IS A BONUS QUESTION.
+SO JUST DO THE FIRST THREE (PURE PYTHON, RDDs, DATAFRAMES)
 ### What to do
 The goal of the assignment is to code the empty functions in `answers/answer.py`.